suryasingh30/AI-planet-assisgnmet/README.md

 - Save and store the extracted content in a SQLite database.
 - Query the content using a question-answering model.
 - Interactive frontend for asking questions and displaying results.
+- Predefined testing with sample PDF files and expected outputs.

 ---